On this page

 Around 20 per cent of women experience more severe or long-lasting symptoms.

 Hormonal changes during menopause can also lead to an increased risk of osteoporosis and bone thinning.
-These conditions may remain diagnosed until a woman has a broken bone.
+These conditions may remain undiagnosed until a woman has a broken bone.
 Each year in Australia there is a fracture (broken bone) every 3.2 minutes due to poor bone health.
 One in three women over 50 will experience a fracture caused by poor bone health in their lifetime.

 Women experiencing menopause are also at increased risk of heart attack, heart disease, high blood pressure and stroke.